Wesleyan-Media-Project/automatic-speech-recognition/README.md

 ### Run the Scripts

-For the file `01_asr_g2022.py`, here is the breakdown steps of how we run it in our server:
+For the file `01_asr_g2022.py`, here are the breakdown steps of how we run it in our server:

-We use screen to avoid vpn connecton issue.
+We use the screen to avoid vpn connection issues.
 For more information, you can check [here](https://linuxize.com/post/how-to-use-linux-screen/).

-Step1: run the the following bash code on wesmedia1 to activate google credentials:
+Step1: run the following bash code on wesmedia1 to activate Google credentials:

 ```bash
 export GOOGLE_APPLICATION_CREDENTIALS="/home/jyao01/wmp/ad-media-laura.json"
 ```

-Step2: run the the following bash code on wesmedia1 to copy wav files to google storage.
+Step 2: run the the following bash code on wesmedia1 to copy wav files to Google storage.
-Notice the files need to be copyed to the 'ad_media_laura' project
+Notice the files need to be copied to the 'ad_media_laura' project

 ```bash
 gsutil -m cp -r /home/jyao01/github/google_2022/data/wav_c gs://ad_data_files/google_2022/batch_03162022